nextflow-io/nextflow/docs/cli.rst

 This options allows the definition of custom Java system properties that can be used to properly configure or fine tuning the JVM instance used by the Nextflow runtime.

-For specifying other JVM level options, please refer to the `environment variables section <https://www.nextflow.io/docs/latest/config.html#environment-variables>`__.
+For specifying other JVM level options, please refer to the :ref:`config-env-vars` section.

 **Examples**